ncdcommunity/Esp32-And-SHT30-temperature-and-humidity-sensor-/README.md

 ![alt tag](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/Sensor233.JPG)

-             Now you are able to view the Temperature in degree celsius which viewed in serial monitor.
+     Now you are able to view the Temperature in degree celsius which was previously viewed in serial monitor.

 # OUTPUT
+- **Now as the temperature increases and decreases new data available inside the sensor variable.**
 ![alt tag](https://github.com/mjScientech/Esp32-And-SHT30/blob/master/SHT30%20out.JPG)